 The Company maintains a deferred bonus plan (the "plan").
 The plan defers a portion of certain annual bonuses (a "deferred award") based on the terms of the plan, payable in equal installments, with interest based on the Consumer Price Index - All Urban Consumers, over three years.
 Deferred awards are recognized in the Consolidated Statement of Financial Condition in the year vested.
 Employees must meet certain requirements to vest in and receive payment of a deferred award.
 Employees not meeting such requirements may forfeit all or a portion of their award.
-The Company's maximum future liability excluding interest under the plan at September 30, 2021 is
+Deferred awards granted to employees who are retirement eligible or will become retirement eligible during the vesting period are expensed as of the grant date or ratably over the period from the grant date to the date the employee becomes retirement eligible, respectively.
+The Company's maximum future liability excluding interest under the plan at September 30, 2022 is \$102,756, which results from deferred awards granted for the years ended March 31, 2020 through March 31, 2022.
+The payable for deferred awards that vested of 25,037 have been have been recognized in accrued expenses and other liabilities on the Consolidated Statement of Financial Condition as of September 30, 2022.